Clastify logo

 Image

 The emf of a cell is the open-circuit terminal potential difference: the terminal potential difference when no current is drawn.
-If the load resistance decreases, current increases, and the terminal potential difference usually falls.
+If the load resistance decreases, the current increases and the terminal potential difference usually falls.

 Measuring emf and internal resistance